 COORDINARE announces appointment of new Chair

-COORDINARE, the new South Eastern NSW PHN, today announced Richard Spencer has been appointed as the organisation’s new Independent Chair.
+COORDINARE, today announced Julie White has been appointed as the organisation’s new Independent Chair.

-Dianne Kitcher, CEO of COORDINARE, said Mr Spencer’s appointment to the role of Chair was a real coup for organisation; he is highly regarded in the not-for-profit sector and will bring a different and valuable perspective to the Board.
+Dianne Kitcher, CEO of COORDINARE, said Ms White’s appointment to the role of Chair is a coup for the organisation; she is highly regarded in the health services sector and will bring a valuable perspective to the Board.

-“Mr Spencer’s experience in leading business growth, and his understanding of governance issues related to charities and not-for-profits at a national and global level, will place the organisation in a strong position as we move into the new PHN environment,” said Ms Kitcher.
+“Her commitment to partnerships, and supporting those more vulnerable in our communities, shows an excellent alignment with our organisation’s values.
+Ms White’s experience in leading business growth, and her understanding of governance issues related to charities and not-for-profits at a national and global level, will place COORDINARE in a strong position as we implement our new Strategic Plan working with local stakeholders to increase our impact across the region and influence the system more broadly,” said Ms Kitcher.

 Ms White said she is delighted with her appointment, and looks forward to working with the Board, members of our Clinical Councils and Community Advisory Committee as well as staff to enhance the health and wellbeing of people who live in the South Eastern region of NSW.

 “It’s certainly an exciting time to join the organisation as we look to translate strategic priorities into clear and practical activities that will result in better health care for people in the region.
 This will be particularly important as we work towards recovery from natural disasters and co-existing with the pandemic whilst looking to future opportunities to improve the service systems,” said Ms White.

 Ms White will replace Richard Spencer who has been Chair since the organisation’s inception in 2015.